 - 13. In recent discussions, Council have noted that it would be preferable for the non-practising fee to only apply to the period that a registrant is non-practising, and that as they return to work, the registration fee returns to the practising rate.
-This is discussed elsewhere on the Council agenda. - 14.
+An Amendment Order to change how the reduced fee is applied is currently with the Department of Health and Social Care. - 14.
 The composition of the Register at the beginning of lockdown, compared to the most recent data is set out in the table below.

-Registration status 23 March 3 Variance Variance
+Registration status 23 March 18 January Variance # Variance %

-November # %

-UK practicing 4,822 4,784 - 38 - 0.79%
+UK practising 4,822 4,752 - 70 - 1.45%

-Non-practising 166 215 + 49 + 29.52%
+Non-practising 166 240 + 74 + 44.58%

-Overseas 451 442 - 9 - 1.99%
+Overseas 451 452 + 1 + 0.22%

-TOTAL 5,439 5,441 + 2 + 0.04%
+TOTAL 5,439 5,444 + 5 + 0.09%

 15. We have seen osteopaths leave the Register since the start of the pandemic; however, this has been offset by students joining the Register.
-The number of osteopaths who left the Register is lower than we might have feared at the beginning of the lockdown, although this might still change over the coming months.
-Nonetheless, the Register is likely to plateau this year.
+The number of osteopaths who left the Register is lower than we might have feared at the

-- 16. The potential for the Register to plateau or increase only marginally in 2020 will mean a financial impact on the GOsC this year, and into future financial periods.
+- beginning of the lockdown, although this might still change over the coming months.
+Nonetheless, the Register will plateau this year. - 16.
+This means a financial impact on the GOsC this year, and into future financial periods.
 In effect, this means we will need to reduce our expenditure in future financial years to be within our income budget. - 17.
 The table above identifies a significant increase in the number of registrants who have converted their status from practising to non-practising during the lockdown period.
-However, over recent weeks we have seen that trend slow and start to reduce.
-Whether the number of non-practising registrants eventually returns to more traditional levels remains to be seen and this is something we will continue to monitor through registration data.
+We are monitoring this data, because as mentioned earlier in the report, we have seen a small increase in non-practising numbers although it is too early to say whether this is a beginning of a trend or a small variance.

 - 18. Assuming the current composition of the Register remains the same, we expect total registration fee income will be c.£90k lower in FY2020-21 than predicted through the lost income as registrants leave the Register or convert their registration status from practising to non-practising. - 19.
-The difficulty of not having a single point in time when every registrant renews their registration is clear as we are constantly working with imperfect data and uncertainty. - 20.
-As at 3 November 2020, we know the following about those registration months which are 'live' for renewal now.
+The difficulty of not having a single point in time when every registrant renews their registration is clear, as we are constantly working with imperfect data and uncertainty. - 20.
+As at 17 January 2021, we know the following about those registration months which are 'live' for renewal now.